 This immense benefit is still readily available.
 Learn how it can benefit you as many US taxpayers have taken advantage of the ITC for both commercial and residential purposes.

-This lucrative Federal subsidy allows taxpayers such as individuals, corporations, trusts, estate owners and capital gains beneficiaries (both long-term and short-term) to convert their Federal Tax responsibilities into tax credits for renewable energy investments and be compensated handsomely for doing so.
+These lucrative subsidies empower taxpayers such as individuals, corporations, trusts, estate owners and capital gains beneficiaries (both long-term and short-term) to convert their Federal Tax responsibilities into tax credits for renewable energy investments and be compensated handsomely for doing so.
 Let's explore how this is possible and being done today.

 Energy Credits in America Came About for 3 Primary Reasons: